Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - Create account at Heroku
 - Create new app, give it a name and select your region
 - Go to Settings
-- Under Config Vars add your secret data (for example environment variables like API keys)
+- Under Config Vars add your secret data (for example environment variables like API keys), which will be in the env.py file in the local environment
 - Add Heroku Postgres Add-on
 - In the deployment tab, select the preferred deployment method (I chose Github)
 - Connect your app to your GitHub repository